mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 <Forwarding Mailbox Username>+SRS=<Hash>=<Timestamp>=<Original Sender Domain>=<Original Sender Username>@<Forwarding Mailbox Domain>
 ```

 In the following example, a message is sent from Bob (bob@fabrikam.com) to John's mailbox in Exchange Online (john.work@contoso.com).
 John has set up autoforwarding from this mailbox to his home email address (john.home@example.com).
-Notice how the P1 From address is re-written by SRS.
+Notice how the P1 From address is rewritten by SRS.

 ||Original message|Autoforwarded message|
 |---|---|---|